garypwn/advent-of-code/2022/README.md

 # AoC 2022

 This is the first backlog year (from before I started participating in events) that I tackled.
-I did some puzzles in November 2024 as a warmup for the 2024 event, and then some more in summer 2025 for fun.
+I did some puzzles as a warmup in the November preceding the 2024 event, and then I did some more in summer 2025 for fun.

 ## Journal

+Here are my post-puzzle thoughts and opinions.
+I like to try answer the following questions:

+- What is my opinion on the puzzle?
+- How did I feel about my process for solving the puzzle?
+- Am I satisfied with my solution?

 ### Days 1-14

-I did these before I started keeping journal entries for puzzles.
+I solved these puzzles before I started keeping journal entries.

 ### [Day 15](day_15) - Beacons

 _Solved Jun.
 30, 2025_

 We're looking for a beacon.
 We have some points, and each one has an exclusion zone around it with a given manhattan distance.

 #### Part 1

 I took my new RangeSet utility for a spin, and it worked great!
 Each beacon adds an interval of excluded points in the target row, then I just take len(points) for the answer.